MicrosoftDocs/dynamics365smb-docs/business-central/finance-financial-reporting-capabilities.md

 ## Use dimensions

-Dimensions are data tags that attach to detailed transactional postings from the general ledger to provide more robust financial reporting.
-Adding dimensions to financial reporting enriches the reports and expands them into operational reporting.
+Dimensions are data tags you can attach to postings to the general ledger to provide more business insights to financial reporting.
+Adding dimensions enriches the reports and expands them into operational reporting.

 ## Budget integration